Iphykay/Multi-core-Pipeline-CPU-/README.md

     network_rcs.py and rc_models.py

-The Deep learning models are trained using the image data and features extracted from the last pooling layers.
+The Deep learning models (DCNN, AE) are trained using the image data and features extracted from the last pooling layers.
 These features are used in training regular classifiers (Random Forest, ANN, SVM and KNN) to identify participants.